Computer-Programming-B/MicrobitThermometer/README.md

 Extensions
 ----------
 You could modify your program to display a graph showing the relative current, maximum and minimum when neither button is pressed.

+**Are you hot?** Modify your program so that it tells a person how hot they are.
+Pass your MicroBit to your friends and see which one is hottest.

 Samples of Student Work
 ----------